 \item[(iii)] \textdef{split nondegenerate} if $\lambda$ is a split epimorphism;

 \end{itemize} The notions for right modules are analogous.
 See Appendix~\ref{sec:monosandEpis} for the different notions of epimorphisms. \end{Definition}

-\begin{Proposition} Every split non-degenerate module is smooth.
-Every algebra that is split non-degenerate as left or right module over itself is self-induced.
+\begin{Proposition} Every split nondegenerate module is smooth.
+Every algebra that is split nondegenerate as left or right module over itself is self-induced.
 In particular, every left or right separable algebra is self-induced. \end{Proposition} \begin{proof} The proof is identical to Proposition~\ref{prop:UnitalSelfInduced} upon replacing $\eta \otimes \id$ by the section of the multiplication. \end{proof}